openebs-archive/openebs-docs/docs/installation.md

 helm package openebs/k8s/charts/openebs
 ```

-This will create a *tgz* file.This file will be used in following execution.Update new OpenEBS chart using following commands.
+This will create a *tgz* file.This file will be used in following execution.
+Update new OpenEBS chart using following commands.

 ```
 git clone https://github.com/openebs/charts.git